Techniques of Molecular Modelling: Molecular Orbital Methods

 • CCSD(T), CCSDTQ; the so-called coupled-cluster approach to the correlation problem.
 Very very expensive, and can only be properly applied to about 10-12 (non-hydrogen) atoms.

-• 3-21G*. a small double-ζ basis set due to Pople, and available for most of the periodic table (see Tech info and particularly the section on basis sets).
+• 3-21G*. a small double-ζ basis set due to Pople, and available for most of the periodic table.
 The 3 is used for the core electrons (1s for eg carbon), the "2" and "1" are used for the valence electrons, and are represented by respectively two and one Gaussian functions, each with its own ζ exponent.
 The "*" means polarization (d) functions on e.g. S, P, Cl etc. Used for relatively rapid prototyping of a calculation.

 • SDD, an alternative basis set for the entire period table using effective core potentials (Pseudopotentials) to reduce the number of basis functions (for the core electrons) and to include relativistic effects (for heavy elements).